-Kimberella quadrata is an extinct bilaterian organism from the late Ediacaran period (555 ma).
-It is thought to be a basal stem-group mollusc (Fedonkin & Waggoner, 1997) although its affinity to any phylum is still not agreed upon.
+Kimberella quadrata is an extinct bilaterian organism from the late Ediacaran period (635 -542 Mya).
+It grew up to 150mm in length and is thought to be a stem-mollusc (Fedonkin & Waggoner, 1997) although this affinity is not agreed upon.

 An extensive frill-like structure radiated out from beneath the central cap and this is thought to have functioned like an oxygenating gill.